LogentriesCommunity/le_appengine_py/README.md

 Push-Queue Logging
 ------------------

-To Enable Push-Queue logging in your app, you must add logentries.py to your app's directory,
+To Enable Push-Queue logging in your app, you must add logentries.py and logentriessetup.py to your app's directory,
-It is available at
+They are available at
 	https://github.com/downloads/logentries/le_appengine_py/Push-Queue.zip

-In your app.yaml file, add the following to the handlers section:

-	- url: /logentriesworker
-  	  script: logentries.py

-This is the url that the logentries worker will use to send the logs

-If you don't already have an appengine_config.py file in your app, simple create a new file by that name.
+If you don't already have an appengine_config.py file in your app, simplys create a new file by that name.

 In this file add the following lines: